redis/redis-doc/topics/cluster-tutorial.md

 database systems not involving distributed systems.
-Similarly you can improve consistency by forcing the database to flush data on disk before replying to the client, but this usually results into prohibitively low performances.
+Similarly you can improve consistency by forcing the database to flush data on disk before replying to the client, but this usually results into prohibitively low performance.
 That would be the equivalent of synchronous replication in the case of Redis Cluster.

-Basically there is a trade-off to take between performances and consistency.
+Basically there is a trade-off to take between performance and consistency.

 Redis Cluster has support for synchronous writes when absolutely needed, implemented via the `WAIT` command, this makes losing writes a lot less